KyungjinJPark/kirbosts/README.md

     - `npm run gen`
     - Use the generated hook to call the mutation
 - Some repeated queries will not return new values because of the urql cache
+- `> organize inputs` to organize inputs
+- Server side rendering is good for SEO
+  - With SSR, fetched data will show up in page source w/o having to evaluate JS
+  - Note: SSR only works for the first page you load.
+Subsequent pages are routed client-side AND gql requests are performed on the client
+  - Note: you can delay queries based on whether the window variable is set to not SSR things on an SSR page